 If you were a child and you had a big game or event that decided your future, whether or not your parents were proud of you would not change your ability to pursue it.
 However, if they were, it would make that experience better.

-The same applies in love.
+The same applies to love.
 You can conquer one million mountains and be glorified by fans and the press.
 And you’d feel good about yourself even if they didn’t care because it’s something you feel passionate about.
 That feeling is heightened when there’s another person, who lives in your heart, and just thinks the world of you and is proud of every achievement you make.
-Their opinion of you matters beyond anyone else, and when you succeed, their proudness just fulfills you.
+Their opinion of you matters beyond anyone else, and when you succeed, their pride just fulfills you.
 And when you fail, they are still proud, and it is ok.

 There are intimate parts of mountaineering that are worth sharing.